 Angela Saini in conversation with Colin Grant

-Angela’s Saini’s book, Superior, though celebrated by figures such as the evolutionary biologist, Richard Dawkins, also attracted racist social media trolls, an experience that caused Saini to ‘cancel herself’.
-She talks to Colin Grant about the timeliness of her book during the Covid pandemic, when some people’s suspicion of facts has been fuelled by the unethical historical practices of race science and pseudoscience myth-making.
+Angela’s Saini’s book, Superior: The Return of Race Science, though celebrated by figures such as the evolutionary biologist, Richard Dawkins, also attracted racist social media trolls.
+Saini talks to Colin Grant about the timeliness of her book and the evolution of her writing with a social conscience.

 Angela Saini is an independent British science journalist and the author of three books.
 She presents radio and television programmes on the BBC and her writing has appeared in The Sunday Times, Nature, New Scientist, National Geographic and Wired.
 She has won a number of national and international journalism awards.
 She has also been a judge for the Orwell Prize for non-fiction.